 MONITORING THERAPY

-Predict Treatment Response in ~30 days
+Provide Information on Treatment Response in ~30 days

 A baseline blood sample is taken before therapy.
 A second blood sample is taken about 30 days after the therapy.
 The response to therapy is determined by comparing the results of the two samples: